 Never worry about downloading, modifying, or uploading CSV files again

 Have you ever had to manually manage flat files, such as comma-separated value (CSV) files?
-Good news - if you’re a Tray platform user, your days of manually juggling, collating, and tracking down data in multiple CSV files are over.
-The Tray platform’s CSV Processor lets you automate the management of flat files containing all your important business data.
-That’s right - from now on, Tray platform users will never have to worry about manually performing any of these tasks again:
+Good news - if you’re a Tray Platform user, your days of manually juggling, collating, and tracking down data in multiple CSV files are over.
+The Tray Platform’s CSV helpers let you automate the management of flat files containing all your important business data.
+These include the CSV Reader, which imports, exports, and queries large CSV datasets, and the CSV Editor, which lets you manipulate CSV data by either creating new CSVs from an existing file, or creating a new-new CSV file.
+That’s right - with these helpers, Tray Platform users will never have to worry about manually performing any of these tasks again:

 - Creating CSV data flat files